Colimits of internal categories: Examples and future work

 \subsubsection{List-arithmetic pretoposes}

 A list-arithmetic pretopos is by definition an exact, extensive category with parametrised list objects.
-Moreover, it has pullback stable coequalisers by the following argument, communicated to us by Peter LaFanu Lumsdaine.
+Moreover, it has pullback-stable coequalisers by the following argument, communicated to us by Peter LeFanu Lumsdaine.